About

 Susan Tjernagel is a Certified Mental Health Peer Specialist who has been working with River City Advocacy since 2011.
 She enjoys interacting with peers through facilitating support groups, teaching life skills classes, participating in artistic expression in our art studio and planning special activities.
 You’ll find Susan in the peer support area and art room in our new building on San Antonio Street.

-Renee White, MA, LPC
+Renee White, MA, LPC-S

 Counseling Program Director